Building Community muscle -

 The true value of volunteer impact goes beyond the number of volunteers, riders or hours donated.
 Ripple Effect Mapping is one tool that can be used to capture the nuanced and life-changing contributions of volunteers.
 The process is designed to capture the ‘ripples’ of impact that are hard to measure by more traditional methods or that don't happen immediately.

-Ripple Effects Mapping (REM) is a dynamic participatory evaluation method that captures the broad impact of community initiatives, such as the work of your volunteers.
-This innovative approach brings your volunteers together to explore and visualize the direct, indirect, and often unexpected outcomes of their efforts.
+Ripple Effects Mapping (REM) is a dynamic participatory evaluation method that captures the broad impact of community initiatives, such as the work of age-friendly volunteers.
+This innovative approach brings volunteers together to explore and visualize the direct, indirect, and often unexpected outcomes of their efforts.

 Ripple Effects Mapping employs group discussions and visual brainstorming to create a picture of how community programs affect different areas of local life.
 This approach helps people see and understand the wide-ranging impacts of their work.
 This process reveals not only tangible outcomes but also subtle, interconnected changes that might otherwise go unnoticed.